akiif/task-master/README.md

 # task-master

-> A MERN stack To do list app with separate list for each user.
+> A MERN stack to-do list app with separate list for each user.
 > Features OAuth login with Google, Facebook, GitHub and Twitter as well as local authentication.
 > Live demo [_here_](https://task-masterr.github.io).